se4astien/microsoft-homepage-clone/README.md

 # Microsoft Homepage Clone

-In this project I build my own version of the Microsoft homepage using HTML5/CSS and a bit of JS for the menu.
+In this project I build my own version of the Microsoft homepage using HTML5/CSS and JS for the menu.

 CSS including CSS grid, flexbox and responsive media queries.